HimanshuKumar17052001/drhp-note-generation/API_README.md

 ### Report Display
 - **Immediate Loading**: Reports load instantly when clicking on a company
-- **HTML Rendering**: Markdown is converted to HTML and displayed in the right pane
+- **Formatted HTML Reports**: Reports are rendered using Jinja templates with proper CSS styling
+- **Professional Layout**: Reports display with front page, headers, footers, and proper typography
+- **PDF-Ready Format**: Same formatting as the final PDF output
 - **No Processing Status**: Removed processing status display for cleaner interface
 - **Auto-refresh**: New companies are automatically added to the dropdown as they complete